-As stated in our Purchasing & Merchandising Policies, as a core part of its commitment to fiscal, environmental, and social responsibility, North Coast Co-op strives to purchase and sell products that are:
+As stated in our Purchasing Policies, as a core part of its commitment to fiscal, environmental, and social responsibility, North Coast Co-op strives to purchase and sell products that are:

-We strive to purchase and sell products which have significant positive environmental impacts in their production or use.
-Significant positive impacts may include but are not limited to regeneration of soil; restoration of habitat; investment in clean, renewable energy; and removal of pollutants (including greenhouse gases) from the environment.
+Environmentally Sound The Co-op strives to purchase and sell products which have significant positive environmental impacts in their production or use.
+Significant positive impacts may include, but are not limited to, regeneration of soil, restoration of habitat, investment in clean, renewable energy, and removal of pollutants and greenhouse gases from the environment.

 We strive to purchase and sell products which have significant positive social or economic impacts in the production or use.
 Significant positive impacts may include but are not limited to support for labor rights; fair compensation and good treatment of workers; support for co-ops; and positive political, cultural, economic or health effects on producers and/or consumers or on their communities.